[Fixed] iTunes Cannot Restore iPhone from Backup

 Bonus Tip: back up iPhone data both selectively and fully

-In this post, several methods to address iTunes cannot restore iPhone from backup have been introduced in detail.
+Several methods to address iTunes cannot restore iPhone from backup have been introduced in detail in this post.
 You could try anyone according to your situation.

 iTunes backs up your data pretty fully, but failures occur sometimes, while iCloud Backup won’t cover all items.
-So, if you want to securely back up your data both fully and selectively, it is highly recommended to use third-party software.
+So, if you want to back up your data fully and selectively securely, it is highly recommended to use third-party software.

 After all, storing data in different places is always a sagacious act for safety’s sake.